The Atari 2600 is a video game console that was released in October of 1977.

 This home conversion of Space Invaders contributed to a whopping 2 million units being sold the following year.
 We all know just how popular those Invaders were...

-These official licenses and the cartridge system was the key to the success of the Atari 2600.
+These official licenses coupled with the cartridge system was the key to the success of the Atari 2600.

 The mere fact that you could play hundreds of different games on one console with ease was way advanced to what had been on offer in the recent past.
-It really was a whole new concept to home gaming.
+It really was a whole new concept for the home gamer.

 A TV Advert For Atari Space Invaders